 But careful and thoughtful deck-building is encouraged and rewarded.
-A couple of Companion or Explore cards, then move to stronger cards, add a few artifacts and secret tomes towards the end.
+A couple of Companion or Explore cards, then move to stronger cards and add a few artifacts and secret tomes toward the end.
 A well-built deck will mean you’ll always have powerful moves available and your strong cards will come around more often.

-All players will feel the tension that builds up towards the end.
-You’re all loaded with booty, one of the players is already heading out, while you’re on the crossroads.
+All players will feel the tension that builds up toward the end.
+You’re all loaded with booty, and one of the players is already heading out, while you’re at the crossroads.
 Should you buy a backpack and go a bit deeper for one more artifact or should you head back up now?
 How much clank do you have in the dragon’s bag?
 How many hit points do the players have left?
 Do you feel lucky?

 And then the escape.
 You’re on the last drop of health, sudden death has started – will you make it at least above the ground level?
 Or will your buddy buy as many cards from the offer as he can, with the goal of inducing another dragon attack?